 Guaranteed juicy, tender, succulent and flavorful results – this Slow Cooker Turkey Breast Roast is flavored with a sage garlic butter paste, and is an easy small dish alternative to a whole turkey for Thanksgiving, Christmas or any roast dinner!

-Flavored with a sage garlic butter paste, this turkey breast roast is hard to mess up, and also gives you a lot of pan drippings to make a tasty, buttery gravy!
+This slow cooker turkey breast gives you a lot of pan drippings to make a tasty, buttery gravy too!

 A juicy, succulent and flavorful Turkey breast is a centerpiece at any Thanksgiving spread, Christmas feast or celebratory dinner!
 I can tell you from experience that being able to cook a foolproof and easy turkey breast without fretting too much, helps a ton! 🙂

 So today, I wanted to share with you guys this easy Slow Cooker Turkey Breast recipe, that’s PERFECT for smaller crowds where you don’t have to cook an entire turkey.
 I’ve already shared a few other tasty ways to make turkey breast for your Thanksgiving or Christmas spread,

 - Sous vide turkey breast roulade with lemon, herb and garlic

 - Slow roasted turkey breast roulade with sage and rosemary

 - Slow roasted turkey breast with Cajun spices

 This slow cooker version also guarantees amazingly easy, foolproof and juicy results, and I’ll be sharing with you all my tips so that you too can make perfect slow cooker turkey breast for Thanksgiving, or any other time of the year!